-1.3.1 Public Comment Meetings
+1.3 Public Meetings

-In May of 2014, the Agricultural Panel called by the California State Water Board held a series of three meetings over to invite and hear public comment on nitrate groundwater issues, and to publicly discuss the topic.
-The Panel was tasked with collecting input and information that centered on 13 previously developed questions that the Panel had been asked to address.
+On May 5-9, the Agricultural Expert Panel called by the California State Water Board held a series of three meetings over four days to invite and hear public comment on nitrate groundwater issues.
+The Panel was tasked with collecting input and information that centered on 13 previously developed questions that the Panel has been asked to address.
 Due to the large number of people who wanted to comment verbally, comment duration was limited.
-Commenting time was truncated by the Chair if they appeared to deviate from the topics that were to be addressed by the Panel.
+Commenting time was truncated by the Chair if they appeared to deviate from the topics that were to be addressed by the Expert Panel.

 The meetings were held in San Luis Obispo (May 5-6), Tulare (May 7), and Sacramento (May 9) to facilitate public access.
-The meeting sessions were videotaped and posted online at www.itrc.org/swrcb/ in accordance with the Bagley-Keene Open Meeting Act.
+The meeting sessions were videotaped and posted online at www.itrc.org/swrcb/ in accordance with the Brown Act.

-1.3.2 Work Sessions
+1.4 Work Sessions